The RSNA has supported

 since 1986.
 This program, administered by the Committee on International Radiology Education (CIRE), supports small teams of

 visiting professors to provide education at selected local hospitals with radiology residency training programs, in or serving developing nations.RSNA thanks Agfa Healthcare and Fujifilm Medical Systems for their support of the International Visiting Professor program.

 National, regional or local; radiology societies, universities; or host hospitals in, or that primarily serve, developing countries are invited to apply to host an International Visiting Professor (IVP) team.
-The host society will select and organize visits to local hospitals that have active radiology training programs with the need and potential for educational enrichment from a visiting professor team.
-Host society applications should describe specific educational needs (e.g., modality or organ-specific interests).
+The host institution will select and organize visits to local hospitals that have active radiology training programs with the need and potential for educational enrichment from a visiting professor team.
+Host institution applications should describe specific educational needs (e.g., modality or organ-specific interests).
 If desired, the IVP team will lecture at the host's national radiology society meeting.

 “[The IVP Program] Improves Radiological Residents training, adds new concepts and techniques to be applied in the short term in daily hospital practice, improves teaching skills of faculty members, helps implement gold standards as to improve quality in daily practices.”

-Applications must be completed jointly by the national radiology society and the local hospitals.
+Applications must be completed jointly by the host institution and the local hospitals.
 In addition, hospital applications must specify the names of staff fluent in English, the number of residents in each year of training, and the percentage of those residents who are capable of understanding teaching presentations delivered in English.
 Educational institutions that are adjuncts of private practices are not eligible for this program.